-192.(1) An owner of a registered system must perform interference tests on all foreign structures-

-- (a) when an anode forming part of the system is replaced; and - (b) if the Regulator requires it-when the system, or its method of operation, is changed.

-(2) Also, if the system has an anode immersed in water or in a marine environment, the owner, during the third year of the registration, must perform tests to ensure it complies with section 197(2).47

-(3) If, when the interference tests are being performed, there is a foreign structure for which interference tests have not previously been performed,
+- 192.(1) An owner of a registered system must perform interference tests on all foreign structures- - (a) when an anode forming part of the system is replaced; and - (b) if the regulator requires it-when the system, or its method of operation, is changed. - (2) Also, if the system has an anode immersed in water or in a marine environment, the owner, during the third year of the registration, must perform tests to ensure it complies with section 197(2).48 - (3) If, when the interference tests are being performed, there is a foreign structure for which interference tests have not previously been performed, the person must follow the procedure in sections 190(5) and 19149 for the foreign structure.

-46 Section 190 (Tests before registration or operation of system)

-47 Section 197 (Electrical limits)